kravse/fulfilment-api/README.md

 * Endpoints assume that data will be properly formatted.
 This will obviously not always be the case.
 * The `process_orders()` function in the orders service could use some refactoring to make it more readable and elegant.
 * The TypeScript type declarations could use a bit of improvement.
 They're a bit lacking.
-* It'd be great to have a revovling user input function that gets user inputs on the command line.
+* It'd be great to have a revolving user input function that gets user inputs on the command line.